plorena82/react-expensify-app/readme.md

-git status - View the changes to your project code git add -Add files to the staging area git commit - Creates a new commit in repo with files from staging area git log - View recent commits git push - send the committed changes to our github REmote
+git status - View the changes to your project code git add -Add files to the staging area git commit - Creates a new commit in repo with files from staging area git commit -m "INSERT MESSAGE HERE" (when I made the add before, new files generally) git commit -a -m "INSERT MSG HERE" (When I modified existing files, and no add new ones) git log - View recent commits git push - send the committed changes to our github REmote